-The closest residential NSR is approximately 1,300 ft (396 m) away from the center of construction activities at Union Avenue South.
+The closest residential NSR is approximately 1,300 ft (396 m) away from the center of construction activities at the Union Avenue Site.
 Construction would generate noise of approximately 58 dB at the closest residential NSR and lower levels at all other NSRs in residential areas.
-The closest industrial property is approximately 220 ft (67 m) away from the center of construction activities at Union Avenue South.
+This indicates that the sound level of construction noise at residential NSRs would be similar to existing conditions.
+The closest industrial property is approximately 220 ft (67 m) away from the center of construction activities at the Union Avenue Site.
 Construction will generate a sound level of approximately 73 dB at the closest industrial NSR.
-This evaluation indicates that construction noise at Union Avenue South would not exceed permissible sound level limits at NSRs.
-As noise from OnCS-DC construction will be below applicable criteria, mitigation to attenuate construction noise is not warranted.
+This evaluation indicates that construction noise at the Union Avenue Site would not exceed permissible sound level limits at NSRs.
 Construction noise is expected to exceed 65 dB at nearby industrial NSRs and BMPs will be implemented to minimize noise per NYSDEC policy.